Winchester Model 1894: Overview

 In mid-1964, the manufacturing of the 94 was changed in order to make the firearm less expensive to produce.
-Generally referred to as "pre-64" models, the earlier versions command a premium price over post-change rifles.
+Those made prior to 1964 are referred to as the "pre-64" models, and these earlier versions command a premium price over post-change rifles.
 The limited number of early-1964 production models produced prior to the changeover are considered quite desirable, as they are considered by many to represent the ending of an era.

-The Winchester 1894's design allowed the cycling of longer cartridges than the Winchester 1892 carbines could permit.
+The Winchester 1894's design allowed the cycling of longer cartridges, than the Winchester 1892 rifles and carbines could permit.
 When the lever is pulled down, it brings the bottom of the receiver with it, opening up more space and allowing a longer cartridge to feed without making the receiver longer.
 The mechanism is complex but very reliable.
 Complete stripping of the action is a multistage task that must be accomplished in precise sequence.
 However, it is rarely necessary to completely strip the action.
 The largest cartridge that the 1894 action can accommodate is the .450 Marlin, which was chambered in some custom rifles and the short-lived Timber Carbine on a beefed-up 1894 "big bore" receiver.